hippie68/pkgrename/README.md

     Enter new tag: dup  [DUPLEX]

-Pressing Enter at this point will use word completion to apply the suggested value:
+Pressing Tab at this point will use word completion to apply the suggested value.
+You can enter multiple tags by separating them with commas.
+Press Enter to apply the changes and any remaining word suggestion:

     => "Assassin's Creed Valhalla [v1.00] [CUSA18534] [DUPLEX].pkg"
     [Y/N/A] [E]dit [T]ag [M]ix [O]nline [R]eset [C]hars [S]FO [L]og [H]elp [Q]uit: